ARUNBALACHOCKALINGAM/BeABetterDev/README.md

 - 12 Questions solved
 - Gained an understanding on how to approach pattern problems
 - Developed knowledge on how to use for loops

+# Day two

+### Recursion basics

+- 8 Questions solved
+- Gained an understanding about recursion
+- Different types of recursion - parameterised and functional approach